madrisan/nagios-plugins-linux/README.md

 ## Debian Package `nagios-plugins-contrib`

-The `Nagios Plugin Linux` source code has been merged with the Debian package [`nagios-plugins-contrib`](https://sources.debian.org/src/nagios-plugins-contrib/) but only the `check_memory` plugin is provided by the package shipped by [Debian Bookworm](https://packages.debian.org/bookworm/nagios-plugins-contrib).
+The `Nagios Plugin Linux` source code has been merged with the Debian package [`nagios-plugins-contrib`](https://sources.debian.org/src/nagios-plugins-contrib/) but only the `check_memory` plugin is provided by the binary package shipped by Debian, starting with the [Debian Bookworm](https://packages.debian.org/bookworm/nagios-plugins-contrib) version.

+For more details, see GutHub [discussion #147](https://github.com/madrisan/nagios-plugins-linux/discussions/147).

 ## Gentoo Package